 No qualifications or previous experience are necessary, just a good dose of enthusiasm!
 Everyone is welcome on a BVOL programme, whether gap year, undergraduate, on a career break - or even retired!
 From 17 years old upwards, and all nationalities.
 This placement would suit anyone who wants to make a real difference, wants first-hand experience of a different culture and has initiative.

-Have you booked Budget Volunteering South Africa, Shark Whales and Dolphins project?
+Have you booked with Budget Volunteering ?
 Please share your experience and submit your review.

 Looking for a thrilling experience?
 Search incredible shark conservation volunteer projects in destinations...

 Find whale volunteer projects in places like Africa where you can help conservation efforts and make a real...